T3kla/Obsidian/Resources/C#/Keywords/Readonly.md

 # Readonly
 Readonly makes the variable assignable only inside the construction code block.
 Outside of it, the variable can not be reassigned.

 This doesn't mean that the variable is immutable tho.
-For example, a `public readonly List<t>` could continue to add and remove members regardless.
+For example, a `public readonly List<T>` could continue to add and remove members regardless.

 ```cs
     public class MyClass